 6. Pour your liquid chocolate evenly over the tray.
 At this moment stop to think of the chocolate river in Charlie and the Chocolate factory.

 7. Sprinkle over coconut flakes if desired.

-8. Place your tray in the fridge.
+8. Place your tray in the fridge level on a shelf.
 Wait 15-20 minutes approx. Then break up the chocolate and eat!
 Put the rest into a container and store in the the fridge.
 If you put in any fresh produce like frozen berries, banana slices or mint leaves in then you need to keep it in the freezer.

-Make a batch each week for a treat and health boost over the weekend!
+Make a batch each week for a scrumptious mood boosting treat over the weekend!